 Mind you, if you are seeking a bit more interaction after spending your days with the fishes, head towards the Bajo villages in the area.
 Here you can learn more about life above water, make Kasumi (a steamed root dish), and practice your best Snapchat faces with the kids after school.

-Getting Around – The best islands in Indonesia
+Getting Around – The best Beaches in Indonesia

 I took about ten local flights over the last two weeks and while I had the best team who took care of logistics, luggage, and transport for us, flying within Indonesia is quite easy in general.